dotnet/standard/docs/netstandard-20/packaging.md

     - All implementation pieces are in RID-specific packages
     - The implementation will contain pieces we don't expose to the developer (i.e. Roslyn, Immutable, native LibUV)
-    - The continue to live in OOB packages the developer has to add a reference to
+    - They continue to live in OOB packages the developer has to add a reference to

 ## MSBuild conflict resolution

 Currently, we assume that a given package graph will not produce assembly assets with the same simple name but with different versions.
-That holds true because ensure that a given framework assembly ships only in one package.
+That holds true because we ensure that a given framework assembly ships only in one package.
 This way, the unification is performed by NuGet as a side-effect of package unification.

-However, since we don't want to ship grandular packages for the .NET platform, we need to deal with situations where multiple packages contain the same assembly.
+However, since we don't want to ship granular packages for the .NET platform, we need to deal with situations where multiple packages contain the same assembly.